Skip to main content

 SLA Configuration

-1. Create a Monitored SLA: Navigate to the Obligations tab of any vendor to see all obligations.
+1. Create a Monitored SLA: Navigate to the Performance Monitoring tab of any vendor to see all SLAs.
 Click Add above existing SLAs, or Configure Uptime Monitoring if no SLAs exist for that vendor.

 • Clarative supports incident monitoring for many vendors, but not all vendors.
-If you don't see the option to create an SLA, please reach out to support@clarative.ai to request incident monitoring for your vendor.
+If you don't see the option to configure tags, please reach out to support@clarative.ai to request incident monitoring for your vendor.

 2. Configure SLA Tiers: Add tiers to the SLA to represent the service tiers contained in the SLA document.